pathikrit/chatgpt-cli/README.md

   - Use Up/Down array keys to scrub through previous messages
   - Include [web] anywhere in your prompt to force web browsing
   - Include [img] anywhere in your prompt to generate an image
-  - If you just enter a file or folder path or url, the program will ingest text from it and add to context
+  - Enter a local path or url, to ingest text from it and add to context
-  - If entering path for document chat, use TAB to do path completion
+  - Use TAB to do path completions when entering file (or folder path)
 ```

 ## Web Browsing